 Every year, Tony hosts a number of Festivals of Big Band Swing, Hot Jazz, Cabaret and Dance.

-And on Sunday afternoons, Tony presents a Radio Show ‘Magic Moments’ on the UK 1940s Radio Station.
+Tony presents an occasional Radio Show ‘Magic Moments’ on the UK 1940s Radio Station.